TBLgGamin/DGEN/readme.md

    ```

 2. Follow the prompts:
-   - Enter your Cohere API key when asked
    - Provide the path to your CSV file
    - Specify how many rows you want in your expanded dataset